Serious violent and sexual offenders to spend longer behind bars

 The change forms part of a review of sentencing ordered by the Prime Minister in August.

-Mr Buckland will say: “We’re going to restore faith in the sentencing system.
+Mr Buckland said: “We’re going to restore faith in the sentencing system.
 Because we Conservatives believe release should be earned.

 “And that’s why, for the most serious violent and sexual offenders, I’m announcing this Conservative Government will abolish automatic early release at the halfway point.